NVIDIA/nvbmc-docs/nvidia/NSM/nsmd.md

 .UUID                                                             property  s         "c13e2b99-68e4-45f1-8686-409009062aa8"   emits-change
 ```

-- Now if we compare EM config and the results we can see that main configuration PDI is "xyz.openbmc_project.Configuration.NSM_Processor".
+* Now if we compare EM config and the results we can see that main configuration PDI is "xyz.openbmc_project.
+Configuration.
+NSM_Processor".
-- ECCMode, MIGMode which are created in sub blocks of EM json. here are created as kind of secondary PDI's, e.g. "xyz.openbmc_project.Configuration.NSM_Processor.ECCMode" etc.
+* ECCMode, MIGMode which are created in sub blocks of EM json. here are created as kind of secondary PDI's, e.g. "xyz.openbmc_project.
+Configuration.
+NSM_Processor.
+ECCMode" etc.

 #### PCIeRetimer DEVICE EM config

-- This is a special scenario.
+* This is a special scenario.
 Retimer is not a device which is directly supported by nsmd.
 We get all its info from FPGA.
-- So here we tightly couple retimer with fpga EM json.
+* So here we tightly couple retimer with fpga EM json.
-- As soon as fpga is up we create all retimers supported.
+* As soon as fpga is up we create all retimers supported.

 ```
 {